-The table below lists some of the information you can find about a chemical product by looking at its MSDS.
+The table below lists some of the information you can find about a chemical product by looking at its SDS.

-QUESTIONS WHAT TO LOOK FOR SECTION OF THE MSDS What is this product?
+QUESTIONS WHAT TO LOOK FOR SECTION OF THE SDS What is this product?
 Name of chemical?Who makes it?
-Identitification Can this product harm my health?
-Ingredients Health effects Symptoms Cancer hazard Emergency and First Aid procedures Hazardous IdentificationHealth Hazards Does this product have other dangers?
-Fire and explosion hazardIncompatible materials to avoidStable or unstable Fire and Explosion, Hazard DataReactivity Data How can you protect yourself?
-Personal protective equipment to useOther control measures Control Measures How should the product be handled?
-Safe handling and storageSpill and accidental release proceduresWaste disposal Precautions for Safe Handling and Use Where do you get more information?
-Name and phone number of manufacturer Manufacturer of Product
+Identification (Section 1) Manufacturer (Section 1) Can this product harm my health?
+Ingredients Health effects Symptoms Cancer hazard Emergency and First aid procedures Hazard identification (Section 2) Composition/information on ingredients (Section 3) First aid measures (Section 4) Toxicological information (Section 11) Does this product have other dangers?
+Fire and explosion hazard Incompatible materials to avoid Stable or unstable Fire-fighting measures (Section 5) Physical and chemical properties (Section 9) Stability and reactivity (Section 10) How can you protect yourself?
+Personal protective equipment to use Other control measures Accidental release measures (Section 6) Handling and storage (Section 7) Exposure controls (Section 8) How should the product be handled?
+Safe handling and storage Spill and accidental release procedures Waste disposal Accidental release measures (Section 6) Handling and storage (Section 7) Exposure controls (Section 8) Where do you get more information?
+Name and phone number of manufacturer • Identification (Section 1)

-What are the Strengths and Limitations of an MSDS?
+What Are the Strengths and Limitations of an SDS?